benlue/soar/README.md

 Data view is a XML file used to formulate SQL queries.
 By parameterizing and formulating SQL queries in XML format, SQL queries can be easily reused and managed.
 For details about how to use "data view" to access databases, please refer to this [article](https://github.com/benlue/soar/blob/master/doc/AccessWithDataView.md).

 <a name="dynamicSQL"></a>
-### Dynamic SQL Composition
+### SQL Template
 This is the other programming style SOAR supported.
-Dynamic SQL composition allows you to compose and reuse SQL queries in a clean and managable way.
+SQL templates allow you to compose and reuse SQL queries in a clean and managable way.
 Let's start with an example:

     var  soar = require('soarjs');